 God can also prompt us to encourage someone, often bringing them to mind with a purpose.
 Earlier today, God brought a friend to mind with a nudge to encourage and pray.
 This is another form of listening to God.
 I gave her a call.
 Turns out she was having a hard day and was deeply strengthened by my simple response to God’s prompting.

-Truth#6: Listening to God changes us.
+Truth #6: Listening to God changes us.

 When God speaks, the Holy Spirit helps us to listen and learn.
 Reading, listening, and revelation merge like threads woven into a single cord.
-We embrace the truth He speaks and we obey.
-We put it into practice.
+We embrace the truth He speaks, and we obey: “I was not disobedient, nor did I turn back.”

 When the Holy Spirit speaks God’s truth, it has the power to change us–to turn us from rebellion to obedience.
 We let go of the frustrating cycles of trying to do it on our own, and obedience moves us forward.

-How does God change our lives?
+How does Hearing God change our lives?

-God changes our lives as He opens our ears, awakens our attention, and we respond…one day at a time.
 I expanded this blog post in a chapter of my book, Holy in the Moment.
 For more help and encouragement for hearing God check out the book!
-I frequently write about listening to God and growing deeper in God’s Word.
-Sign up for my emails for practical inspiration to cultivate a deeper life with God, others, and yourself.

 Which of these truths about listening to God encourages you most today?